joyceyan/course_website/installing-course-vm.md

      <li>Many of these machines already have the <i>student-vm</i> imported and ready to run so that you can just start the VM and use it </li>
      <li>If the <i>student-vm</i> is not already imported you may do so by clicking File..Import Appliance.
 Then click the browse folder icon to go find the <i>.ova</i> file.
 Browse to <pre>Computer\C:\CS VM\student-vm-2015.ova</pre> Then click import.</li>
      <li>Once the appliance is imported you can start it and use it</li>
-     <li><strong>Your files will not be saved from one session to the next, so please copy your files to your USB drive, Dropbox, etc.</strong></li>
+     <li><strong>You may need to create a .ssh key and register it on Github for that VM (similar to what you did in Lab 1).
+At that point you can <code>clone</code> your repository, edit and add files, commit your work and then push it back.
+Note that your files will not be saved from one session to the next on the VM...so please commit to github each session that you use the VM</strong></li>
 </ol>